dquillay/OFDMpluto/README.md

 # OFDMpluto
-GNU Radio OFDM Rx and Tx for PlutoSDR
+GNU Radio OFDM Rx and Tx for PlutoSDR for pattern matching.

 USFQ